 But the biggest issue that I have with the Amazfit smartphone app is that it constantly needs to sync with the smartwatch.
 Every time you open the app, it takes a few seconds to update various data such as sleep tracking and steps.
 Again, this is incredibly annoying when you are half asleep in the morning, and you just want to have a quick look at your sleep stats.

 Overall, Amazfit’s app is usable, but it was not a fun experience.
-Amazfit needs to rethink their approach to its smartphone app if they want to be competitive in this price range.
+Amazfit needs to rethink its approach to its smartphone app if they want to be competitive in this price range.

 The GTS’ battery life is impressive and can last up to two weeks.